 It may sound easy, but in practice doing interval training sessions outdoors is not at all that simple.
 Inside, on the indoor trainer, you can see your goal and performance at any point in time, because you don’t have to watch the roads and the traffic.
 In ERG-mode it’s only a matter of pedaling.
 You don’t have this luxury outdoors, but with good preparation and these tips you can successfully do your interval training outdoors.

 Decide in advance where you are going to do your intervals.
 Take into account the direction of the wind.
 High intensity intervals with the wind in your back is very difficult and dangerous in traffic.
 Further, you don’t always have to do a perfect loop.
 For example, if you have found a good and quiet stretch of road or a small, quiet course, ride it back and forth.
 This may sound boring, but it allows you to focus on the job at hand and will deliver better results.

 Never shorten the rest intervals

-Always make sure that you plan your intensity intervals and sometimes make the rest interval a little longer so that you don’t do them within city limits.
-Do not shorten the rest intervals, but be flexible with extending them.
-Only in short intervals with many repetitions in a row the precise execution of effort and rest are important for the training stimulus.
+Always make sure that you stick to the prescribed intervals’ intensity.
+It is fine to make the rest intervals a little longer, for instance if that allows you to reach a better location to start the next interval.
+But never shorten the rest intervals, but be flexible with extending them.
+Only in short intervals with many repetitions in a row the precise execution of effort and recovery is important for the right training stimulus.
 This applies, for example, to 40/20’s 30/15’s and 50/10’s with 5 to 15 repetitions.
-Here it’s all about not fully recovering and then exerting yourself again.
-These kinds of sets, which often last around 10 minutes.
+Here it’s all about not fully recovering before exerting yourself again.
+You should always try to complete these kinds of sets, which often last around 10 minutes.